kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 We just tell the image to do nothing, that way the `script` section will take place, where we simply check the version of `R`.

 \note{
-1. The additional `rule` is there to make sure that this part is only run for a successful build before
+1. The additional `rule` is there to make sure that this part is only run for a successful build before.
-1. The `tags` make sure that the desired runner is used
+1. The `tags` make sure that the desired runner is used.
 1. The runner is configured with the additional setup described above.
 }